vincentmuriithi/simple_shell/README.md

 0x16.
 C - Simple Shell
 a group project
-a project that involves creating a simople shell a weight 10 project mostly deals with the information in c programming
+a project that involves creating a simple shell a weight 10 project mostly deals with the information in c programming